-Scleroderma, also known as systemic sclerosis, is a multi-system autoimmune connective tissue disorder.
+Scleroderma, also known as systemic sclerosis, is an autoimmune connective tissue disorder characterised by multisystem fibrosis and soft tissue calcification.
 As such, it affects many separate organ systems, which are discussed separately:

 - musculoskeletal manifestations of scleroderma

 - gastrointestinal manifestations of scleroderma

 The remainder of this article is a general discussion of scleroderma.

 Although presentation in childhood is indeed recognised 1, scleroderma is considered a disease of middle age (30-50 years of age) 3,4.
 There is a strong female predilection (F:M 3:1), even more pronounced during reproductive years (F:M 10:1) 2.